wangenau/eminus/examples/07_fod_addon/README.rst

 ======================

 | This example is the generation of Fermi orbital descriptors (FODs).
-| Afterwards, Fermi-Löwdin orbitals (FLOs) can be generated as well.
+| Afterward, Fermi-Löwdin orbitals (FLOs) can be generated as well.